kjake/eclair/README.md

 - Download any patches from the VMware site that are not in the local repository
 - The ESXi username and password can be stored in a local file so they don't appear on the command line

-Requirements for Local Installation
+Overall Requirements
 ------------
-- ESXi
+- At least one ESXi Installation
 - SSH/Shell enabled

 Docker Installation